Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-std-rpc-api.md

 ## Serialization

-Arguments passed into RPC method with [Serializable Types (ongoing RFC)](https://github.com/Unity-Technologies/com.unity.multiplayer.rfcs/pull/2) will be serialized and replicated to remote side.
+Instances of [Serializable Types](https://github.com/Unity-Technologies/com.unity.multiplayer.rfcs/pull/2) passed into an RPC as parameters will be serialized and replicated to the remote side.

 A quick and simple example: